bhagyeshagresar/STM32_Timer_LED_Control/README.md

 2) The auto reload counter register value is set to 10,000-1 so that we can generate a LED blink every 1 second.
 3) The interrupt is triggered on the rollover value (set in the auto reload register which is 10,000-1)
 4) The interrupt callback function is a generic callback for all the timers so we need to specify what timer we are looking at and based on that, we toggle the GPIO pin for the LED.
+5) From the Interrupt Vector Table we find the Tim10 global interrupt that triggers on the rollover value set in the auto reload register.